jiangyilism/arm-toolchain/arm-software/embedded/README.md

 ## Getting started

-Download a release of the toolchain for your platform from [Github releases](https://github.com/arm/arm-toolchain/releases) and extract the archive into an arbitrary directory.
+Download a release of the toolchain for your platform from [GitHub releases](https://github.com/arm/arm-toolchain/releases) and extract the archive into an arbitrary directory.